 Happy Travelers are explorers at heart and relish discovering off-the-path relics that turn an afternoon jaunt into an adventure.
-Pennsylvania is packed with history, and not just in the obvious spots — if you know where to look, you can encounter the archaic structures left to the mercy of the wilderness.
+Pennsylvania is packed with history, and not just in the obvious spots.
+If you know where to look, you can encounter the archaic structures left to the mercy of the wilderness.
 These 11 trails will lead you to storied ruins and a look into the past.

 Types of ruins: An old water bottling plant

-Types of ruins: Abandoned campground, buildings and railroad grade
+Types of ruins: Abandoned campground, buildings, and railroad grade

-The Thousand Steps of the Standing Stone Trail were constructed in Jack's Narrows in 1936 by quarry workers for the Harbison-Walker Refractory Company to access their job site at the top of Jack's Mountain in Huntingdon County.
+The Thousand Steps of the Standing Stone Trail were constructed in Jack's Narrows in the 1950s by quarry workers for the Harbison-Walker Refractory Company to access their job site at the top of Jack's Mountain in Huntingdon County.
 Today, the Thousand Steps section is a popular spot for hikers.
 The steps lead you by the old dinkey grades used to haul the stone down the mountain on small trains.
 You can see the concrete Dinkey House that used to house the locomotives, plus other leftovers of the old quarry operation.

 Types of ruins: Thousand Steps, old dinkey grades, and an abandoned quarry operation

 Ready for a bit of a challenge?
-The Kinzua Creek Trail is a one-way, 0.4-mile hiking trail that descends a difficult path to the valley bottom of the Kinzua Viaduct in McKean County.
+The Kinzua Creek Trail is a one-way, 1.2-mile hiking trail that descends a difficult path to the valley bottom of the Kinzua Viaduct in McKean County.
 At 2,053 feet long and 301 feet high, the Kinzua Viaduct was once known as the longest and highest railroad structures in the world until 2003, when the bridge was partially destroyed by a tornado.
 On the Kinzua Creek Trail, hikers can the remnants of the fallen towers as well as the breathtaking skywalk.

 Types of ruins: Remnants of the Kinzua Viaduct

 Walk through nature and step back in time in McKeesport.
-Dead Man’s Hollow Conservation Area once was the site of a 19th century quarry and early 20th century pipe factory.
-Today, nature has reclaimed the industrial area of the Hollow, and hikers can take the 0.32-mile Ruins Trail – orange on the trail map – to see the remaining structures of the factory that operated in the Hollow 100 years ago.
-For other noteworthy Insta pics, follow the Witch Hazel Trail to climb the Enchanted Staircase, snap a photo with the Three Trunk Sycamore Tree, or view Table Rock – an unusual siltstone formation.
+Dead Man’s Hollow Conservation Areaonce was the site of a 19th century quarry and early 20th century pipe factory.
+Today, nature has reclaimed the industrial area of the Hollow, and hikers can take the 0.17-mile Ruins Trail — orange on the trail map — to see the remaining structures of the factory that operated in the Hollow 100 years ago.
+For other noteworthy Insta pics, follow the Witch Hazel Trail to climb the Enchanted Staircase, snap a photo with the Three Trunk Sycamore Tree, or view Table Rock — an unusual siltstone formation.

-Type of ruins: 100-year old quarry and pipe factory, the Enchanted Staircase, Three Trunk Sycamore Tree, and Table Rock
+Type of ruins: 100-year-old quarry and pipe factory, the Enchanted Staircase, Three Trunk Sycamore Tree, and Table Rock

-Tucked away in Michaux State Forest in Gardners, adventure seekers can discover a popular spot for iron ore extraction, but a portion of it — now known as Camp Michaux — was eventually redeveloped into a Civilian Conservation Corps during the Great Depression.
+Tucked away in Michaux State Forest, adventure seekers can discover a popular spot for iron ore extraction, but a portion of it — now known as Camp Michaux — was eventually redeveloped into a Civilian Conservation Corps during the Great Depression.
 During the throes of World War II in 1942, it was repurposed as the Michaux Prisoner of War Camp.
 Today, explorers can hike the Sunset Rocks Trail to see the stone ruins of a barn from the site’s POW days.

 Types of ruins: POW camp during World War II